toacke/CH_corona_scraping/README.md

 This project is about scrapping google's popular times from public transportation, gas stations at highways and grocery shops in switzerland.

 ## Data scraping
 First, we like to thank [Philip Shemella](https://github.com/philshem/gmaps_popular_times_scraper) - you need to read this, otherwise the scripts won't run! - for his work and the scraper he built that we modified and used for collecting data.
+Since our script is built on his initial imputs, we will not explain here some dependencies already explained in Philip's repository.

 As you can find every information on running the scraper in his GitHub repository we will focus on our work here: